 - SEEIT achieves this through investing principally in a diversified portfolio of energy efficiency projects with high-quality counterparties.

-- The contracts governing these energy efficiency projects entitles SEEIT to receive stable, predictable cash flows in respect of predominantly operational energy efficiency equipment installed at counterparties’ premises and used by them.
+- The contracts governing these energy efficiency projects entitles SEEIT to receive stable, predictable cash flows once the energy efficiency projects are operational.

 - SEEIT invests and manages its energy efficiency projects with the objective of assembling a high quality, diversified portfolio with respect to technology, manufacturer and public and private sector Counterparties.

-- Whilst SEEIT invests predominantly in operational energy efficiency projects, under certain circumstances SEEIT may invest in projects which are at the development or construction phase.
-SEEIT will invest in UK, Europe and North America and other jurisdictions on a selective basis on a risk adjusted basis.
+- Whilst SEEIT invests predominantly in operational energy efficiency projects, under certain circumstances SEEIT may invest in projects which are at the development or construction phase or, to a limited extent, in developers, operators or managers of energy efficient projects.

 - No energy efficiency project investment by SEEIT will represent more than 20 per cent. of gross asset value, calculated at the time of investment.